Article Details

 When bidding for contracts there are two main types of procedure: restricted and open, also known as the one- and two-stage processes.
 We discuss the move in the bidding world to the 'one-stage process' and the pros and cons of both approaches.

 The more traditional ‘restricted procedure’ includes an initial pre-qualification questionnaire (PQQ) or selection questionnaire (SQ) stage to select a handful of firms to go through to the tender stage: this questionnaire is typically used to exclude bidders who do not meet a certain threshold.
-The successful companies will then be selected following the second stage – the tender.
+The successful companies will then be selected following the second stage – the tender or bid submission.

-This is the more traditional two stages.
-The questionnaire stage in the restricted procedure will typically ask for all your company information, financial accounts, relevant memberships or accreditations you have in place, and references or case studies.
-This is usually presented in a pass/fail format and is designed to exclude bidders who are not suitable or who cannot deliver the contract in question.
+This is the more traditional two stage tendering process.
+The questionnaire stage in the restricted procedure will typically ask for all your company information, financial accounts, relevant memberships or accreditations you have in place.
+Narrative responses in the questionnaire stage may require you to evidence your organisation’s technical and professional ability in the form of contract examples, in addition to a handful of other applicable pass/fail questions around supply chains, data protection, health and safety, and modern slavery awareness.
+The pass/fail format of the questionnaire stage is carefully designed to exclude bidders who are not suitable or who cannot deliver against the contract’s scope of works.

 Pros